KAMG95/doorkej2/README.md

 ## From Other Repositories
 - Mirror direct download links, Torrent, and Telegram files to Google Drive
-- Mirror Mega.nz links to Google Drive (If you have non-premium Mega account, it will limit download to 5GB per 6 hours)
+-  Mirror Mega.nz links to Google Drive
 - Copy files from someone's Drive to your Drive (Using Autorclone)
 - Download/Upload progress, Speeds and ETAs
 - Mirror all yt-dlp supported links